Novakukla/FloridaRAMA-events-calendar/README.md

 - Installs dependencies with `npm ci`.
 - Runs `node scripts/sync_fareharbor_events.mjs --write`.
 - Commits and pushes `events.json` only when changes are detected.

-If FareHarbor API credentials are added later, store them in repo **Settings → Secrets and variables → Actions** and reference them in the workflow.